 - Put Velcro on each square and on the front boxes.

 - Optional: put a line of Velcro on the back for storage of extra icons

-How to Use the Daily Visual Schedule at Home
+How to Use the Toddler Visual Schedule at Home

 - Put icons on your schedule according to what you’ll be doing that day.